 No, not at all.
 We don’t even give our body, or any activity, a chance!
 I mean, even simple exercises can be done just by clicking on youtube!

-Sports can be a great stress relief, especially on times like these.
+And sports can be a great stress relief, especially on times like these.
 Could you point out something positive and something negative the recessions has brought on us?

 The positive side of it is that people are becoming more friendly and relationships stronger during hard times.
 Of course you cannot ignore how aggressive people can get, and the violence that you see all around, which is very sad, but on a smaller scale something better is happening.
 Hopefully it will expand on community levels.
 Also, I love how people are becoming more active, due to the lack of money.
 If there’s something they can do it themselves, they do it, instead of just buying it.
 The other day my grandmother repaired a sweater that belongs to my grandpa.
 When she gave it to me I was so happy, because it’s something that you re-use and it’s not just an anonymous sweater off some store – it’s a sweater my grandma made!
 As for the negative side of the recession, I am amazed at how extreme and violent one can get when pushed to the limits.
 All this violence and all this hatred is poisoning us.